achogue/javascript-quiz/README.md

 Test your Javascript knowledge with this timed multiple choice quiz!
+If you get a question wrong, the timer decreases by 2 seconds so choose wisely!

 https://achogue.github.io/javascript-quiz/